 Classic Swedish cheese, made for the first time in 1872, in a small dairy in Burträsk.
 It is a hard cow milk cheese with a firm and granular texture.
-It has a strong flavor described as similar to Parmesan, salty, but with more bitter notes.
+It has a strong flavor described as similar to the vintage italian chesses, salty, but with more bitter notes.
 This cheese has a long tradition in Sweden and Nordic countries, and can be consumed in small tacos, in a cheese board or in the elaboration of the traditional cheese cake "Västerbottensostpaj" (which is consumed during the crayfish festivities), or grated for pasta.

 It was dairy maid Ulrika Eleonora Lindström who in 1872 created the recipe which is the basis for the Västerbottensost that we still eat today.
 Her mysterious recipe is a well-kept secret that only a few people are privy to.

 When Ulrika Eleonora Lindström was in her 30s she inherited 500 Swedish crowns that she used for an education at the dairy school in Degeberga near Lidköping in Västergötland.
 She learned how to make Västgötaost cheese there, and in 1869 she took that knowledge with her to the newly-opened Gammelbyn dairy.
 Ulrika Eleonora started as a maid, but after three years she took charge of the dairy in the role of a recognised skilled dairy maid.